zwickers/chatbots/README.md

 Inside your Lex development console, create an intent for each Lambda function.
 To associate an intent with a Lambda funtion, go to Editor --> your_intent_name --> Fulfillment, click on AWS Lambda Function, and then select the Lambda function you want to associate with it from the dropdown menu.

+Every Lambda function uses the python 'requests' library to make HTTP requests to various APIs.
+Lambda requires you to upload the source code for any libraries you import...
+Compress the /lambda_dependencies folder into a zip file.
+For every single one of your Lambda functions, navigate to the code editor.
+In the dropdown menu below "Code entry type", select "Upload a .zip file", and then select the compressed /lambda_dependencies folder.

+You will also need to setup a Facebook page, register your app with Facebook, and retrieve a webhook from the Facebook Developer Portal.
+The official Facebook tutorial explains how to do this here: https://developers.facebook.com/docs/messenger-platform/getting-started/

 ## Cloud Server Chatbot instructions
 See privacy_policy.txt for privacy info.